chapel-lang/mason-registry/README.rst

 of the package repository, with one additional field not required in the repository manifest, a URL pointing to the repository and revision in which the version is located.

-The 'registry' ``Mason.toml`` would include the additional source field:
+The 'registry' ``0.1.0.toml`` would include the additional source field:

 .. code-block:: text